 Ok so saying I ‘never’ get compliments on something, is going a bit to far because honestly everyone gets compliments about something at some time in their life time, even if they don’t remember, I am pretty sure they have.
 At first I was going to say I never got compliments on my smile, but I am glad I thought about it because even though I don’t get ‘as much’ compliments on my smile, I have indeed gotten them.
 Especially from my wonderful better half, William.
 And I am certain if I think back in time, I could find a handful of compliments about smile, if I really thought about it.

 Day 12: Something You Never Get Compliments On

-Living with my teeth crooked (front top) is partially my fault, not my parents, and when I say my fault, I mean as a child growing up.
+Living with my teeth crooked (front top) is partially my fault, not because my parents did not bring us to the general family dentistry clinic, and when I say my fault, I mean as a child growing up.
 I was constantly told not to rub my gums with my tongue, but I was such a stubborn little girl, that I did it anyway, never thinking it was going to leave a lasting effect, and it did.
 I remember being warned by the family dentist a bunch of times about what would happen, but well, I ignored everyone.
-Now I know as a child I didn’t know any better, and I’m not going to say as an adult I should know better, my teeth are relatively healthy I have a few cavities, according to the dental services I go to I still do need braces.
+Now I know as a child I didn’t know any better, and I’m not going to say as an adult I should know better, my teeth are relatively healthy I have a few cavities, according to the dental services I go to I will need dental implants, but other than that I should be fine.
 So naturally because of this I don’t smile as much as I would like to.
 As an adult, the hardship have prevented me from being able to reach a place in my life where I could afford them, but there is light at the end of the tunnel, and I know I will get them, and have that smile I have always wanted.